hakutsuru/awe_queue/README.md

 If all your messages had unique text, you should be able to checkout all message in AweQ (via the `Receive Message` page), and not the deleted message is no longer available.

 For our case, the message "job-details-04" is no longer available.

+## Personal Statement

+Absolutely abysmal at *abstracting the logic around storage*...</br>

+(Here is where one should expect a self-satisfied note about sorted-set making orphan-message rescue more efficient.)

+For API design, basic SQS object commands were mapped to http endpoints.

+Comparison with SQS is provided below, but the essential design goal is *at-least-once* delivery of messages for processing.
+The rate of message production and consumption, with the required durability of messages, determine the complexity and cost of AweQ.

+Soundtrack for convoluted project review -- [The Decemberists <em>Everything Is Awful</em>](https://www.youtube.com/watch?v=3p8P0W7CUFo).

 ## Review Tasks